 A PayPal merchant account is a robust payment processing solution for growing startup businesses.
 It allows your online customers to make secure and quick transactions through your website.
 This gives you the freedom to sell products with a trusted payment provider.

+PayPal founded in 1999, is a general ecommerce payment tool.
 Their platform is designed to cover a number of business needs, but still has a few limitations you should be aware of.
 According to the Terms and Conditions, there are certain high risk industries they will not allow on their platform.